gsamokovarov/jump/README.md

   <a href="https://github.com/gsamokovarov/jump/releases">[releases]</a>
 </p>

+# Jump

-**Jump** integrates with your shell and learns about your navigational habits by keeping track of the directories you visit.
-It gives you the most visited directory for the shortest search term you type.
+**Jump** integrates with your shell and learns where you go.
+It tracks the directories you visit and lets you jump to the right one with just a few fuzzy-typed characters.

 ![Demo](./assets/demo.svg)

+---

-## Installation
+# Installation

-Jump comes in packages for the following platforms.
+Packages are available on the following platforms:

 | Platform | Command |
 | --- | --- |